-Schools are key community institutions and are identified in the Compassionate City Charter UK as enablers to make compassionate communities stronger.
-Compassionate Ottawa is working with the school community to support conversations on the topic of dying, death, loss and grief.
-A first initiative was launched and is described below.
+Schools are key community institutions and were identified in the Compassionate City Charter UK as enablers to make compassionate communities stronger.
+Compassionate Ottawa is working with the school community as well as with other community partners to support conversations on the topic of dying, death, loss and grief.

-In partnership with the two French school boards Compassionate Ottawa is developing tools that will serve to initiate conversations with various groups within the school community.
-The goal is to increase awareness and bring everyone to a base level of understanding on the topics of dying, death, loss and grief.
-Knowing about the terms and what to do generally around situations involving these topics will make the entire school community feel empowered and confident to talk about this.
-This initiative entitled Dying, death, loss and grief: Building a shared language in the school community is made possible as a result of a grant received from the Ottawa Community Foundation.
+In partnership with the two French school boards, a project entitled Dying, death, loss and grief: Building a shared language in the school community, was carried out in 2018/2019 which resulted in the development of tools to help the initiation of conversations with various groups within the school community.
+These tools are now serving school communities in their efforts to increase awareness and bring everyone to a base level of understanding on the topics of dying, death, loss and grief.
+Knowing about the terms and what to do generally in situations involving these topics will make the entire school community feel empowered and confident to talk about this.

 It is well described in the literature that the impact of loss or death on a student is important as it may lead to*: